 Food and beverage

-Piccolo: The location is ideal as it overlooks the picturesque harbour of the village next to the sea.
-Their coffee is very good and there are many breakfast options such as pancakes , waffles , fruit salads , smoothies and snacks.
-In the evening the shop becomes more romantic with the village lights shining on the sea and creating a different atmosphere.
-There is a wide variety of cocktails and we were satisfied both times we visited.
+Piccolo: The location is ideal, as it overlooks the picturesque harbor of the seaside village.
+Their coffee is very good, and they offer many breakfast options, including pancakes, waffles, fruit salads, smoothies, and snacks.
+In the evening, the shop becomes more romantic, with the village lights casting a glow over the sea and creating a different atmosphere.
+There is a wide variety of cocktails, and we were satisfied both times we visited.

 Accommodation in Ithaca